yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > > {: .matrix}
 > > </div>
 > >
-> > > <comment-title></comment-title>
-> > > The list of highly variable genes you end up with will depend on which preprocessing route you chose.
+> > The list of highly variable genes you end up with will depend on which preprocessing route you chose.
 The two preprocessing routes use different methods to select features, so they won't always end up with the same genes, although there are likely to be some similarities. `SCTransform` also returns 3000 variable genes by default, rather than the 2000 selected by `FindVariableFeatures`.
 We can select more features with `SCTransform` because its normalisation method is better at removing technical effects from the data, so we believe that these additional genes reflect subtler biological variations rather than technical differences.
-> > {: .comment}
 > >
 > > 2.
 Single cell datasets contain a lot of information, including expression data for thousands of different genes.
 Some of these genes don't tell us much about the data, for example they might be housekeeping genes that are expressed at similar levels in most of our cells.
 We want to find the genes that can tell us most about the differences between our cells, so we want to identify the genes whose expression varies most across the dataset - focusing on these highly variable features should help us to uncover the biological differences we're looking for.
 > >